Closing Conference of DEMOSERIES: Shaping Democratic Spaces: Security and TV Series

 9:00am-9:10am: Welcome

-9:10am-9:15am: Opening Remarks by Sandra Laugier, Principal Investigator of the ERC DEMOSERIES
+9:10am-9:15am: Opening Remarks by Sandra Laugier, Principal Investigator of ERC DEMOSERIES, University Paris 1 Panthéon-Sorbonne

 9:15am-10:30am: Panel 1.
 Democracy and Security

-Thibaut de Saint Maurice (University of Paris 1 Panthéon-Sorbonne, ERC DEMOSERIES), “Typologie des menaces dans les séries”
+Thibaut de Saint Maurice (University Paris 1 Panthéon-Sorbonne, ERC DEMOSERIES), “Typologie des menaces dans les séries”

 Sylvie Allouche (UCLy, ERC DEMOSERIES), “Complots fictionnels et complotisme en démocratie”